 US regulator issues final rule unveiling non-bank's path to deposit license approval

-A federal banking regulator on Tuesday finalized new rules that should make it easier for non-bank companies to acquire a banking license, paving the way for a slew of technology companies to compete more effectively with traditional banks.
+WASHINGTON: A federal banking regulator on Tuesday (Dec 15) finalised new rules that should make it easier for non-bank companies to acquire a banking license, paving the way for a slew of technology companies to compete more effectively with traditional banks.

-WASHINGTON: A federal banking regulator on Tuesday finalized new rules that should make it easier for non-bank companies to acquire a banking license, paving the way for a slew of technology companies to compete more effectively with traditional banks.
+The rule, issued by the Federal Deposit Insurance Corporation (FDIC,) offers special consideration in allowing non-banks to accept deposits and engage in other limited banking activities.

 The rule, which was adopted after the agency sought public input in its March 2020 proposal, affects new "industrial loan charter" (ILC) banks, which are lenders chartered by states.
 They provide limited banking services and receive FDIC guarantees for their deposits.